-If this sounds like your child, take a break this holiday season to dive into our Holiday Bundle.
+If this sounds like your child, take a break this holiday season to dive into our Holiday Resources.
 Each guide includes fun, hands on learning that will reinforce literacy and math skills, encourage motor development, and most importantly, spark joy and connection.

 Has a similar format to The Peaceful Preschool and Nourishing Nature Kindergarten, with daily suggestions for read aloud, phonics, counting, motor skills and more.
 We include games like sock ball snowball fight, recipes like Christmas Granola bars, and phonics and counting activities that are full of fun.
 It's a great resource for Christmas school, perfect for 3-5 year old students but even older elementary children will want to join in the fun.

-This is the follow up to our original and includes recipes for Olive Oil Orange Cake and Butterscotch Bars, poetry by Christina Rosetti, Christmas phonics and word matching games, and more.
+This is the follow up to our original and includes recipes for Olive Oil Orange Cake and Butterscotch Bars, poetry by Christina Rossetti, Christmas phonics and word matching games, and more.
 The phonics and math are a little more advanced than those that are included in Volume 1 which makes it perfect for kindergarten and early elementary students.
 It's also organized to accompany our history cycles with a week of Nature Christmas, Pioneer Christmas, European Christmas, and World Christmas.